-Therefore, by taking on the role of a delegate and representative of an African country, the participants of the conference did not only learn about the economic and political interests of an individual country of the African Union, but were also able to enjoy a rich workshop program that included topics like social entrepreneurship and startups, the feesmustfall movement and cultural workshops.
-The five days of the Conference were hence a great opportunity for the participants and guests from all over the world to network, exchange and evolve new ideas together.
+Therefore, by taking on the role of a delegate and representative of an African country, the participants of the conference not only learned about the economic and political interests of an individual country of the African Union, but were also able to enjoy a rich workshop program that included topics like social entrepreneurship and startups, the feesmustfall movement, and cultural workshops.
+The five days of the Conference were hence a great opportunity for the participants and guests from all over the world to network, share experience, and evolve new ideas together.

-Next to representatives of NGOs like Afrique Europe Interact and Visa Wie who conducted a variety of workshops and known people such as diversity consultant and curator Dr. Cassandra Ellerbe took part in this year’s panel discussion on the topic “Decolonizing knowledge systems in Africa”.
-Not enough, Barrister Felix Agbor (Balla) Nkongho, a well known Anglophone Cameroonian human right lawyer, activist, founder and director of the Centre for Human Rights and Democracy in Africa held a lecture during the Conference on the causalities of colonial heritage in present wars and conflicts on the African Continent.
+Besides representatives of NGOs like Afrique Europe Interact and Visa Wie, who conducted a variety of workshops, several well-known people such as diversity consultant and curator Dr. Cassandra Ellerbe took part in this year’s panel discussion on the topic of “Decolonizing knowledge systems in Africa”.
+Not to be outdone, Barrister Felix Agbor (Balla) Nkongho, a well known Anglophone Cameroonian human right lawyer, activist, founder and director of the Centre for Human Rights and Democracy in Africa, held a lecture during the Conference on the causalities of colonial heritage in present wars and conflicts on the African Continent.

-Making this outstanding Conference in Bayreuth possible, we would like to thank all the students who spent their time and effort as well as the University of Bayreuth, especially the Excellence Cluster ‚Africa Multiple‘ who financially supported this year´s conference.
+Making this outstanding Conference in Bayreuth possible, we would like to thank all the students who offered their time and effort, as well as the University of Bayreuth, especially the ‚Africa Multiple‘ Cluster of Excellence, who financially supported this year´s conference.

-If we caught your interest whether in organizing next year’s Model African Union Conference or being part of our association, please feel welcome to meet us during our meetings and get to know us better.
-The weekly meeting takes place every Wednesday starting at 6 pm. in room S25 in the GEO building!
+If we have perked your interest, whether in organizing next year’s Model African Union Conference or being part of our association, please feel free to come to one of our meetings and get to know us better.
+The weekly meeting takes place every Wednesday starting at 6 pm. in room S25 of the GEO building!
 We would love to see you there!